Evidence for Extended Hydrogen-Poor CSM in the Three-Peaked Light Curve of Stripped Envelope Ib Supernova: Abstract

 \section{Abstract}

+We present multi-band \atlas{} and \ztf{} photometry for \tsf{}, a Type Ib stripped-envelope supernova (SESN).
+The slow spectral evolution could be associated with an uncommon explosion mechanism specific to this SN.
+Possible explanations include fallback accretion onto a compact remnant or a long-lived central engine, both of which could provide extended energy injection responsible for the late-time re-brightening and unusual spectral features.

-We present multi-band \atlas{} photometry for \tsf{}, a stripped-envelope Type Ib supernova (SESN).
-The SN shows a triple-peaked light curve and a late (re-)brightening, making it unique among stripped-envelope systems.
-The re-brightening observations represent the latest photometric measurements of a multi-peaked Type Ib SN to date.
+The re-brightening observations represent the latest photometric measurements of a multi-peaked Type Ib SN.
 As late-time photometry and spectroscopy suggest no hydrogen, the potential circumstellar material (CSM) must be H-poor.
+The absence of a nebular phase and the lack of narrow emission lines in the late-time spectra ($>$ 142 days) of the SNe suggest that any CSM interaction is likely asymmetric and enveloped by the SN ejecta.

-Moreover, late ($>$150 days) spectra show no signs of narrow emission lines, further disfavouring CSM interaction.
-On the contrary, an extended CSM structure is seen through a follow-up radio campaign with Karl G. Jansky Very Large Array (VLA), indicating a source of bright optically thick radio emission at late times, which is highly unusual among H-poor SESNe.
-We attribute this phenomenology to an interaction of the supernova ejecta with spherically-asymmetric CSM, potentially disk-like, and we present several models that can potentially explain the origin of this rare Type Ib supernova.
-The warped disc model paints a novel picture, where the tertiary companion perturbs the progenitors CSM, that can explain the multi-peaked light curves of SNe, and here we apply it to \tsf{}.
-This \tsf{} is likely a member of a new sub-class of Type Ib SNe and among the recently discovered class of SNe that undergo mass transfer at the moment of explosion.
+However, an extended CSM structure is evident through a follow-up radio campaign with the Karl G. Jansky Very Large Array (VLA), indicating a source of bright optically thick radio emission at late times, which is highly unusual among H-poor SESNe.
+We attribute this phenomenology to an interaction of the supernova ejecta with asymmetric CSM, potentially disk-like, and we present several models that may explain the origin of this rare Type Ib supernova.
+We propose a warped disk model in which a tertiary companion—commonly present around massive stars-perturbs the progenitor's CSM, producing density enhancements that may explain the observed multi-peaked \tsf{} light curve.
+This \tsf{} is a unique SN Type Ib among the recently discovered class of SNe that undergo mass transfer at the moment of explosion.